 Melania appears to skip Trump’s indictment trip as Eric joins father’s flight

+Melania Trump appears to skip New York indictment trip as Eric joins father’s flight

 Former president facing criminal charges over Stormy Daniels hush money payment